jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_unixhost_partialsupport.md

 Support is provided for SQL Server connections hosted on Linux with the following exceptions.

 * The SQL Activity \| Custom Counters drilldown is not supported for SQL Server connections hosted on Linux.
-* The High Availability drilldown is not supported for SQL Server connections hosted on Linux.
 * The Support Services \| DTC drilldown is not supported for SQL Server connections hosted on Linux.
 * The Databases \| Disk Space drilldown is not supported for SQL Server connections hosted on Linux.
 * The Error Log \| SQL Agent Error Logs are not supported for SQL Server connections hosted on Linux.